 Northfield promotes safe, stable housing in a wide variety of types, sizes, and ownership models, to support residents in all stages of life.

-Questions - How does this Action...
+Sample questions-how does this action...

-... affirmatively further fair housing?

-- ... ensure all housing is safe and secure in all weather conditions? - ... address housing conditions and/or increase the supply, variety and affordability of housing types needed? - ... promote inclusive neighborhoods?
+- ... affirmatively further fair housing? - ... ensure all housing is safe and secure in all weather conditions? - ... address housing conditions and/ or increase the supply, variety and affordability of housing types needed? - ... promote inclusive neighborhoods?